NHS information · Wrists/Hands

 When NHS resources suggest seeing a GP

-• Self-care has not helped after a few weeks
+• Home treatment (splints, activity changes) has not helped after a few weeks.

 Not sure which category you're in?